House & Apartment

 The landlord must focus on whether the evidence shows that the applicant is likely to follow the rules of the lease.

-The landlord must tell the applicant their decision within three business days of receiving information from the applicant disputing the report, or arguing it’s not relevant.
+The landlord must tell the applicant their decision within three business days of receiving information from the applicant disputing the report, or arguing it is not relevant to their ability to be a good tenant.
+A denial based on an applicant's criminal record must be in writing.
+The written denial also must:

-based on an applicant's criminal record must be in writing.
-The written denial also must:- Explain why denial is necessary to protect against risk of harm to personal safety or property, and
+- Explain why denial is necessary to protect against risk of harm to personal safety or property, and

 - Include a statement informing the applicant that they can file a complaint with the Cook County Commission on Human Rights.

 If the applicant has a disability, the decision must be based on objective evidence.
 It must also be based on a decision that the risk cannot be reduced or removed by making a reasonable change to accommodate them.
+See a sample Notice of Right to Dispute Accuracy or Relevance and Notice of Individualized Assessment.

 Worried about doing this on your own?
 You may be able to get free legal help.